-As a young person just out of school, the idea of starting a business of your own—especially when the job market is still tight—may sound appealing.
+As a young person just out of school, the idea of starting a low cost startup business of your own—especially when the job market is still tight—may sound appealing.
 And buying into an already established business model like a home-based or other business opportunity or franchise as opposed to starting from scratch may be just the right choice for you.
 If nothing else, it’s certainly one worth exploring.

 Whatever you decide, one thing is becoming increasingly clear.
 The ambitions of you and your generation are and will continue to change the overall landscape of how America does business.
 Today’s entrepreneurs are getting younger.
 They’re driven.
 They’re focused.
 And they are here to stay.

 In fact, a Gallup poll conducted just this time last year found that nearly 8 in 10 U.S. young people in grade 5 through 12 have serious entrepreneurial aspirations.
 A full 45% of them actually plan to start a business of their own, and many of them already exhibit the characteristics that many experts believe will make them successful, including high risk tolerance and incredible fortitude.